OpenMDAO/OpenMDAO/openmdao/docs/user_guide/component_types.rst

 In general, a numerical model can be complex, multidisciplinary, and heterogeneous.
 It can be decomposed into a series of smaller computations that are chained together by passing variables from one to the next.

-In OpenMDAO, we perform all these numerical calculations inside a `Component`, which represents the smallest unit of computational work the framework understands.
+In OpenMDAO, we perform all these numerical calculations inside a :ref:`Component <feature_building_components>`, which represents the smallest unit of computational work the framework understands.
 Each component will output its own set of variables.
 Depending on which type of calculation you're trying to represent, OpenMDAO provides different kinds of components for you to work with.